Opinion | John Thompson led Black America’s basketball team

 “So many false narratives,” Lee told me on Monday.
 “If you go back and look at what was written and what was said, it was just racist hate.
 It was all code.
 ‘Thugs.’
 ‘Villains.’
 We were all hip to where it came from: White America always had a problem with strong Black women and strong Black men.
 They wanted the subservient ones.
 All that [expletive].
 John and sports weren’t immune to it.”

 So many of us had him wrong.
-Favorite “Big John” story: Dikembe Mutombo — now a retired Hall of Fame NBA center and humanitarian — missed his first class at Georgetown as a freshman.
+Favorite “Big John” story from over the years: Dikembe Mutombo — now a retired Hall of Fame NBA center and humanitarian — missed his first class at Georgetown as a freshman.
 He showed up to practice that day to find in his locker a one-way airline ticket — back to his native Congo.

 “He said, ‘I’m sending you back to your father in Kinshasa,’ ” Mutombo said, referring to the country’s capital.
 "Big John said, ‘Go back home so you can work in [former president] Mobutu’s army.’ ”